-Research projects in the computer systems lab span a wide range of areas, including
+Research projects in the computer systems lab span a wide range of areas, including architecture, databases, distributed systems, design automation, hardware-software co-design, embedded systems, and VLSI.

 Asynchronous VLSI and Architecture: the theory, automation, design and implementation of asynchronous (clockless/self-timed) circuits, architectures, and systems.
 Driving applications include ultra low power embedded systems, FPGAs, neuromorphic systems, and computer architecture.